 This isn’t a truth about law school admissions per se, but it’s a truth about how you should approach it if you want to get the best results.
 Let me clarify this advice: I don’t think anyone should ever approach law school admission with the mindset “I am going to law school next year.”

-The biggest mistake (and perhaps the most common) that prospective law students make is to decide, absolutely, before even taking the LSAT, that they are going to law school.
-They get what I like to call “law school tunnel vision”.
-They commit to the idea, and nothing is going to stop them, even if the numbers clearly don’t make sense.
+The most significant mistake (and perhaps the most common) that prospective law students make is to decide, absolutely, before even taking the LSAT, that they are going to law school.
+They get what I like to call “law school tunnel vision.”
+They commit to the idea, and nothing is going to stop them, even if the numbers don’t make sense.

-While the recession sharpened the divide, it’s always been there.
-If you not at a top 20 school, you are overwhelmingly likely to land in the left most hump.
-Really, if you are planning on attending any school outside the T-14, that roughly $40k-60K hump should be the figure you are working with when you calculate if law school is right for you.
+While the recession sharpened the divide, it has always been there.
+If you not at a top 20 school, you are overwhelmingly likely to land in the leftmost hump.
+If you are planning on attending any school outside the Top 20 or so, that big hump in the $40k-60K range should be the figure you are working with when you calculate if law school is right for you.

 I don’t want to trample on anyone’s ambition.
-If you have a strong desire to be a lawyer, that is laudable, and maybe even necessary, to your long term success in the field.
-However, don’t let it blind you from the cool, rational calculations that must be made while you are deciding whether to attend a law school this year.
+If you have a strong desire to be a lawyer, that is laudable, and maybe even necessary, to your long-term success in the field.
+However, don’t let it blind you from the cold, rational calculations that must be made while you are deciding whether to attend a law school this year.

-Go in with the able-to-walk-away attitude and you are far likelier to carve out a good situation for yourself.
+Go in with the able-to-walk-away attitude, and you are far likelier to carve out a positive situation for yourself.
 My main advice: don’t downgrade your preferences.
 If you went in saying, “T-14 or bust!”, then stick with that.

 Our other advice: seek other advice.
 If you are new to the process, read a lot of the news coverage on changes in the legal field recently.
 The Wall Street Journal and the Times have been particularly active covering the legal beat.